 Marc D. Patterson provides regulatory advice to clients in the financial services industry.
-He focuses on retail financial services and regulatory compliance issues, including the Real Estate Settlement Procedures Act (RESPA), Truth in Lending Act (TILA), Equal Credit Opportunity Act (ECOA), Fair Debt Collection Practices Act (FDCPA), Unfair Deceptive Acts and Practices (UDAP), and Fair Credit Reporting Act (FCRA).
+He focuses on retail financial services and regulatory compliance issues, including the Real Estate Settlement Procedures Act (RESPA), Truth in Lending Act (TILA), Equal Credit Opportunity Act (ECOA), Fair Debt Collection Practices Act (FDCPA), Unfair, Deceptive, or Abusive Acts or Practices (UDAAP), and Fair Credit Reporting Act (FCRA).

 Mr. Patterson counsels clients in responding to government enforcement actions and with a variety of regulatory issues, including review of foreclosure and servicing practices, disclosures, servicing, and implementing compliance and quality control procedures to meet federal and state requirements.